Top 10 family hotels in Barbados

 What: Just 25 minutes from Bridgetown, under an hour from the airport and slap bang on the west coast of Barbados; if you're looking for a touch of all-inclusive elegance then check out Mango Bay for some of the tastiest temptations around.
 Just 75 guest rooms promise pure and simple splendour for anyone interested in making the most of the beach and the facilities with spa, watersports and evening entertainment offering an essential Caribbean experience to get you all excited.

 Best for kids: Mango Bay is situated on a beautiful stretch of beach with a couple of freshwater swimming pools for when the kids tire of all that crystal white sand and palm trees (as if).
-Please note, however, that Mango Bay does not offer a kids' club.
+Please note, however, that Mango Bay does not offer a kids' club, so this hotel is ideal should you want to spend quality time with the whole family.

 Best for parents: From plantation properties and botanical gardens to historic Bridgetown and the awesome Atlantic, this is a great resort for adults looking to enjoy the finer things in life as well as plenty of laid back island luxury.
 With one glass bottomed boat ride included as well as chances to learn how to Scuba dive in the pool you'll find plenty of ways to see Barbados from underwater with barbecues, buffets and beachside dining offering all manner of means to make the most of your stay on land.